Microsoft Azure

 Azure for Disaster Recovery and Backup

-Microsoft Azure offers a comprehensive variety of backup and disaster recovery (DR) services to help protect your important data and apps from disruptions.
-In the event of a calamity, you can use these services to swiftly recover your data and apps by copying them to a backup cloud location.
-Additionally, Azure backup services shield your data from corruption, accidental deletion, and ransomware assaults.
+A wide range of backup and disaster recovery (DR) services are available from Microsoft Azure to help shield your valuable data and applications from interruptions.
+You can use these services to quickly recover your data and apps in the event of a disaster by copying them to a backup cloud location.
+Azure backup services also protect your data from ransomware attacks, unintentional deletion, and corruption.

 Key Azure DR and Backup Services